DrZubi/Expressions-Decoded/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white) ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white) ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white) ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white) ![Matplotlib](https://img.shields.io/badge/Matplotlib-%23ffffff.svg?style=for-the-badge&logo=Matplotlib&logoColor=black)

+### Setup Instructions
+1. **Clone the Repository:**
+   Copy this repository to your local machine.

+2. **Download the Dataset:**
+   Download the dataset from Kaggle [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge).

+3. **Save the Dataset:**
+   Save the `icml_face_data.csv` file into a folder named `Data`.

+4. **Load the Dataset:**
+   The notebook is configured to load the dataset from the `Data` folder.
+Ensure that the file path is correct.

+5. **Additional Configuration:**
+   Additional configuration might be needed based on your environment and setup.

 ### Recommendations
 We strongly suggest using Google Colab to execute the notebook and leveraging a TPU environment for running the code, especially if you plan to train the models yourself.
 Alternatively, you can import the pre-tuned and baseline models from the GitHub repository.
 The demo function, camera_feed, was originally designed for use with models on a local system.
 If you want to test the demo, we recommend loading one of the pre-built models into the function and experimenting with it on your own!